2025 Season Recap

 CFP 2025 College Football Season (January 2026)

 Indiana won the CFP at the end of the 2025 season.
-Here is a history of their odds.
+Here is a brief history of their odds.

 • Before Quarterfinals: 21.8%